WebOrigami/docs/src/content/framework/intro1.md

 ## Complex content requires multiple steps

+Looking at the
+<a href="/samples/aboutUs" target="_blank">sample About Us area</a>
-Looking at the [sample About Us area](/samples/aboutUs) you want to build for your team, for example, you can see a certain amount of repetition:
+you want to build for your team, for example, you can see a certain amount of repetition:

 - The main page shows each person in the list the same way.
 - The individual pages for each person each have the same structure.